– Prices of the 2018 Range Rover Velar SUV range between Rs 78.83 lakh – Rs 1.37 crore (ex-showroom).

 |3.0L Diesel (D300)First Edition||Rs 1.37 crore|

-In terms of price and proportions, the new Range Rover SUV has been positioned between the Evoque and Range Rover Sport.
-JLR will import the Velar to India via a CBU route that makes it significantly expensive product.
-The SUV’s petrol trims – Standard, S, SE and HSE – comes packed with a 2.0L Ingenium engine, priced at Rs 78.83 lakh, 83.25 lakh, Rs 85.21 lakh and Rs 89.93 lakh respectively.
+In terms of price and proportions, the new Range Rover SUV has been slotted between the Evoque and Range Rover Sport.
+In India, JLR has brought the Velar as a CBU (Completely Built Up) unit that makes it significantly expensive product.
+The SUV’s petrol trims – Standard, S, SE and HSE – are packed with a 2.0L Ingenium engine and priced at Rs 78.83 lakh, 83.25 lakh, Rs 85.21 lakh and Rs 89.93 lakh respectively.
 The 2.0L diesel counterparts carry the price tags of Rs 78.83 lakh (Standard), Rs 83.25 lakh (S), Rs 85.21 lakh (SE) and Rs 89.93 lakh (HSE).
-On the other hand, the powerful 3.0L diesel variants’ prices fall in the range of Rs 1.10 crore – Rs 1.24 crore.
+On the other hand, the prices of the powerful 3.0L diesel variants start from Rs 1.10 crore and go all the way up to Rs 1.24 crore.
 Available with all three engines, the Velar R-Dynamic variants come in the price range of Rs 80.76 lakh to Rs 1.26 crore.
 The top-spec 3.0L diesel (D300) First Edition has been priced at Rs 1.37 crore.
-One must note that the aforementioned prices are ex-showroom.
+Please note that the aforementioned prices are ex-showroom, India.

 Developed as the most road-biased model, the Range Rover Velar is sportier, more agile and has less inertia than other Range Rover models.
 The Land Rover design director Gerry McGovern said, the Velar is the most aerodynamically designed Land Rover yet.
-Touted as the youngest SUV in Range Rover line-up, the Velar is the most appealing model in visual terms (within line-up) packed with a range of high-tech features.
+Touted as the youngest SUV in Range Rover line-up, the Velar is the most appealing model in visual terms (within line-up) brimming with lots of high-tech comfort, connectivity and safety features.

-As mentioned above, the all-new Land Rover Range Rover Velar uses the IQ all-aluminium platform that also underpins the Jaguar F-Pace.
-This new SUV features quintessential design and styling elements from the Range Rover family.
+As mentioned above, the all-new Land Rover Range Rover Velar sits on the IQ all-aluminium platform that also underpins the Jaguar F-Pace.
+This new SUV carries quintessential design and share some of its styling bits with the Range Rover family.
 The carmaker claims that the Velar has been designed on ‘visually reductive’ approach, and is the most aerodynamically designed Land Rover yet (with 0.32 co-efficient).
 The new flush doors and LED lights with laser technology give a chic look to the car.
-Sporting a signature cross mesh style grille, LED daytime running lamps, clamshell bonnet and vented bumper, the Range Rover Velar looks quite aggressive from the front fascia.
+Face of the Range Rover Velar has an aggressive and sporty appeal – thanks to its signature cross mesh style grille, LED daytime running lamps, clamshell bonnet and vented bumper.

-The range topping trim is exclusively offered with 22-inch tyres fitted under the pronounced wheel arches.
-The rakish sliding panoramic glass roof comes as standard on the carline.
-Proportionally, the Range Rover Velar is 17-inch longer than the Evoque and around 2-inch shorter than Range Rover Sport.
-The overall length, width and height of the SUV stand at 4,803mm, 2,032mm, 1,665mm and 2,874mm respectively.
-Similar to the Jaguar F-Pace, the Velar has a wheelbase of 2874mm.
+While the large 22-inch tyres fitted under the pronounced wheel arches are reserved for the range-topping variant, the rakish sliding panoramic glass roof comes as standard.
+Dimensionally, the Range Rover Velar is 17-inch longer than the Evoque and around 2-inch shorter than Range Rover Sport.
+It measures 4,803mm in length, 2,032mm in width and 1,665mm in height.
+Similar to the Jaguar F-Pace, the Velar sits on a 2874mm long wheelbase.

-When it comes to features, the Velar is one of the most loaded Range Rover till date.
-The major highlight is the new Touch Pro Duo infotainment system with two 10-inch configurable touchscreens – called “Secret till lit”.
+Feature-wise, the Velar is one of the most loaded Range Rover till date.
+The key feature of the SUV is its new Touch Pro Duo infotainment system with two 10-inch configurable touchscreens – called “Secret till lit”.
 This reduces switchgear making it more engaging and practical.
 These displays are supported by technology like WiFi hotsport for up to eight devices, reverse parking camera, media interface and navigation.
 While the other screen is for the cooling, climate control, seat heating and terrain response controls.
 The instrument cluster divides into two parts – a large 12.5-inch full digital instrument cluster and the two analogues dials with a 5-inch TFT screen in the centre.

 Land Rover is offering the Velar with multiple trims and colour options including a new Premium Textile and more.
 The seats also come with two seat cover options – plush leather and premium cloth interior package.
-It is believed that the SUV will first come with a Dapple Grey shade upholstery with synthetic suede inserts of Light Oyster and Ebony.
+The SUV comes with a Dapple Grey shade upholstery with synthetic suede inserts of Light Oyster and Ebony.
 Keeping convenience at fore, the company is offering 20-way power-adjustable seats with heating and cooling feature.
-Features such as touchpads on steering wheel controlling a few key interior and driving functions, laser spotlights, gesture control for tailgate and an active rear locking e-differential will also be on offer.
-All variants of the SUV get Hill Descent Control (HDC) as standard safety fitment, while the Terrain Response 2 is an optional offering.
+Features such as touchpads on steering wheel controlling a few key interior and driving functions, laser spotlights, gesture control for tailgate and an active rear locking e-differential are also be on offer.
+While the Hill Descent Control (HDC) comes as standard safety fitment, the Terrain Response 2 is an optional offering.

 |D180||2.0L Ingenium 4-cylinder Diesel (177bhp/430Nm)|